Please wait. Due to its content this page might take a while to load...

 The ID is currently used internally only.
 In upcoming versions it will be possible to use it for addressing the device.

 The "Enable" check box is ticked per default.
-On the left side, you should see that the icon in front of your Phoenix device is a filled blue circle.
+On the left side, you should later see that the icon in front of your Phoenix device is a filled blue circle.
 An empty blue circle indicates an enabled device where the IP address is not available.
-An empty gray circle indicates a disabled device.
+A filled gray circle indicates a disabled device.

 Now, please enter the IP address of the Phoenix controller.
 Click the "Apply" button to save any changes done here.
 You can also use the shortcut [Ctrl + Enter] to do so.